swcarpentry/website/_posts/2016/07/2016-07-27-change-careers.md

 Just like in research, the point is not to turn learners in those industries into computer programmers (and the instructor is not meant to be a software guru).
 The purpose is to provide the necessary programming literacy to produce better and more reliable outcomes.

+*Marco Fahmi is a Brisbane-based data scientist and former research project manager, with a strong interest in open data and data journalism.
+He tweets as [dataronin](https://twitter.com/dataronin).*